surifirstpin/biplus_documentation/docs/DatabaseConnection.md

  ## Create Connection

 **Getting started :**

 >Path : Database-->New connection

-  To get started with the process you need to Select the database dialects used in your project and below are the steps to be followed:

  **1.** Click on **Database Section** to setup a database connection.

  **2.** Click on **+New connection**  button to start setting up the connection to database.
 In general, you specify the below mentioned fields: